History of Transnistria to 1792: From Kievan Rus' to the Polish-Lithuanian Commonwealth

 Transnistria was inhabited by the Cumans and wars against them may have brought the territory under the control of the Kievan Rus' at times around the 11th century.
-The East Slavic Hypatian Chronicle mentions the Bolohoveni, a Vlach population, in the 13th century.
+The East Slavic Hypatian Chronicle mentions the Bolohoveni (either a Vlach or Slavic population) in the 13th century.
 The chronicle records that this land bordered on the principalities of Halych, Volhynia and Kiev.
 Archaeological research has identified the location of 13th-century fortified settlements in this region.
 Alexandru V. Boldur identified Voscodavie, Voscodavti, Voloscovti, Volcovti, Volosovca and their other towns and villages between the middle course of the rivers Nistru/Dniester and Nipru/Dnieper.
 The Bolohoveni disappeared from chronicles after their defeat in 1257 by Daniel of Galicia's troops.

 In the early 13th century, the Brodniks, a possible Slavic–Vlach vassal state of Halych, were present, alongside the Vlachs, in much of the region's territory (towards 1216, the Brodniks are mentioned as in service of Suzdal).

 It became a formal part of the Grand Duchy of Lithuania in the 15th century.

 The Crimean Khanate conquered the southern part, which was included in 1504 in the region of Yedisan and was under the control of the Ottoman Empire.
 The northern part remained under the control of the Grand Duchy of Lithuania, as part of the historical region of Podolia.
 The border between the two states was set on a brook known in Moldavian chronicles as Iahurlîc (today Iagorlîc, in Transnistria).

 Moldavia started from its nucleus in Bukovina and soon reached Prut and by the end of the 14th century the Dnister, which was set as their easternmost border.
 While there were some Moldavian military incursions beyond the Dniester in the 15th century, the earliest written evidence of Moldavian settlement beyond the Dnister dates from the 16th century: a 1541 letter written by Suleiman the Magnificent to Polish Sigismund II Augustus says that some of his Moldavian subjects plundered Tighina and Akkerman and then retreated and settled in the Polish territory.